Upcoming Horse Racing Betting Odds

 Horse racing has been one of the most enduring sports to bet on.
 Horse racing odds have been known to be available since the 1600s and possibly earlier.

-How Do Odds Work in Horse Racing?
+How Odds Work in Horse Racing

+You can also learn how to read horse racing odds by looking up what the moneyline is or the “American odds”.
 This is when odds manifest as a positive number or negative number.
 The positive number indicates how much you win on a $100 wager while the negative number shows how much you need to wager to win $100.